 Till a' the seas gang dry, my dear,

 And the rocks melt wi' the sun;

 Tho' it were ten thousand mile.

-About these famous photos by Roger Phillips.
 The millions of gardeners who own his best-selling books will immediately know that the photos on this page (other than the one of "Nearly Wild") are by Roger Phillips, the famous UK-based flower photographer.
 With his partner, writer Martyn Rix, Mr. Phillips has revolutionized the way flowering plants are photographed with his breathtaking silhouetting technique.
 From roses all the way through their quite comprehensive volumes on perennials, the Phillips/Rix books are uniquely useful to visually communicate the beauty, and particularly the intricate detail of flowers, buds, stems and leaves.
 These Phillips photos are used with permission from RogersRoses.